 17. Berkshire Hathaway Automotive

 Surprisingly, Warren Buffett is buying auto dealerships around the United States through Berkshire Hathaway Automotive.
-In fact, Berkshire Hathaway currently offers 46,360 vehicles for sale through 103 franchises.
+Berkshire Hathaway currently offers 46,360 vehicles for sale through 103 franchises.

-My guess is that Buffett thinks dealerships will generate float through auto financing.
-Notably, over 30% of new cars in the United States are leased Statista estimates.
+I guess that Buffett thinks dealerships will generate float through auto financing.
+Notably, over 30% of new cars in the United States are leased, Statista estimates.
 That means the leasers must make a monthly payment to keep their wheels.

 Additionally, Berkshire Hathaway could make more money by selling GEICO insurance policies through its dealerships.
 Future markets Berkshire Hathaway could tap include rideshare services such as Uber (NASDAQ: UBER) and Lyft (NYSE: LYFT).